jyotishp/novartis-dsai-challenge-starter-kit-1/README.md

 ```
 {
-    "challenge_id" : "snake-species-identification-challenge",
+    "challenge_id" : "novartis-dsai-challenge",
-    "grader_id": "snake-species-identification-challenge",
+    "grader_id": "novartis-dsai-challenge",
     "authors" : ["aicrowd-user"],
-    "description" : "Snakes Random Classification Agent"
+    "description" : "Novartis DSAI Random Predictor"
 }
 ```

-This file is used to identify your submission as a part of the Snake Species Identification Challenge.
+This file is used to identify your submission as a part of the Novartis DSAI Challenge.
 You must use the `challenge_id` and `grader_id` specified above in the submission.

 #### Submission environment configuration